bahodge/tomb-of-annihilation/sessions/Session 50.md

 They say that they must protect "his" child.
 She also let us know that they have been spying on us.

 We break into a fight with the hags and kill a red haired one.
 The other two vanish!

+We loot the dead hag and kill some other things:
+- 5 black marbles
+- 1 illustrious stone
+- 1 more rock
+- delicious kid's teeth
+- 1 peg leg